THIS ANALYSIS NEEDS AN EDIT:

 AFTER THE EDIT, THE ANALYSIS IS NOW ACCOMPLISHED:

-Goodspeed and the Ocheltree defendant intended to enter the tent and the home respectively to commit crimes.
-In both cases, the parties checked the premises to make sure no one was present before they entered.
-For example, the Ocheltree defendant rang the doorbell and knocked on the door of the dwelling before he entered.
+Here, Goodspeed burglarized the tent because he formed an intent before entering.
+Both Goodspeed and the Ocheltree defendant checked the premises to make sure no one was present before entering the tent and house respectively.
+Def.
+Aff. ¶2; Ocheltree, 55 S.E.2d at 745.
+For example, the Ocheltree defendant rang the doorbell and knocked on the door of the dwelling before he entered, which the court found demonstrated an intent to commit a crime therein.
 Id. at 746.
 Similarly, Goodspeed called out and looked inside the tent to see if it was occupied before he entered.
-(Def.
-St. Pol. ¶2.)
+Def.
+Aff. ¶2.
 Furthermore, much like the Ocheltree defendant, who demonstrated an intent to take property from the dwelling by communicating this to his friend, Goodspeed demonstrated an intent to take property from the tent when he reasoned to himself before entering that he did not think the Duncans would notice their matches were missing.
-Id.
+Id. at 746; Def.
+Aff. ¶2.
 Accordingly, a court will likely follow the reasoning of Ocheltree and find that Goodspeed intended to commit a crime in the Duncans' tent because he checked to see if the tent was occupied and formed an intent to commit the crime before entering.

 THE ANALYSIS IS ACCOMPLISHED FOR THESE REASONS: